iamaldren/MessagingAPI/README.md

 }
 ```

-The list of all sent messages can be retrieve through paging.
-The response will return a JSON object that indicates the number of total pages, and the list of messages for that page.
-The maximum number of messages per page is 10.
+The list of all sent messages can be retrieved through this endpoint, and it implements pagination.
+The response will return a JSON object that indicates the number of total pages, and the list of messages in that page.
+The maximum number of messages per page is `10`.

-The 'page' parameter must always be numeric, and minimum value of 1.
-Value less than 1 will thrown an HTTP Status 400.
+The `page` parameter must always be numeric, and has a minimum value of 1.
+If the value pass to the parameter is less than 1, it will throw an `HTTP Status 400`.

 ### List of all Received messages
 ```sh